f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 those illegal clones lose the few cents in ad revenue that they would have got.
-In the longer run we want to improve donations via F-Droid so you can be supported financially and we already support Bitcoin, Litecoin, OpenCollective and Liberapay as well as any other payment method that you can suggest via a website.
+In the longer run we want to improve donations via F-Droid so you can be supported financially and we already support Bitcoin, Litecoin, Open Collective and Liberapay as well as any other payment method that you can suggest via a website.